Unboxed-Software/solana-course/content/permanent-delegate.md

  * @param delegate       Account authorized to perform a transfer tokens from the source account
  * @param owner          Owner of the source account
  * @param amount         Maximum number of tokens the delegate may transfer
- * @param decimals       Number of decimals in approve amount
+ * @param decimals       Number of decimals in approved amount
  * @param multiSigners   Signing accounts if `owner` is a multisig
  * @param confirmOptions Options for confirming the transaction
  * @param programId      SPL Token program account